gao-hongnan/omniverse/omnivault/transformer/README.md

 -   Fixed a bunch of problems in
     [Issue 72](https://github.com/gao-hongnan/omniverse/issues/72).
 -   Commit Hash `ffd2392`

+### 14th May, 2024: `ad0fd6a`

+-   Breaking changes to callback, considering reverting if things go wrong.

 #### Adder Run 1.
 GPU Bound 15 Epochs with Automatic Mixed Precision and Gradient Scaler